COVID-19: Resources for seniors and their caregivers

 Indigenous elders provide guidance in communities.
 It's important that elders remain connected to others during this pandemic while being supported and protected from the spread of COVID-19.

-The following resources have been created to support your mental and physical needs.
+The following resources can help support your mental and physical needs.

 General resources